Greatnest/radio-amateur-exam-notes/02_basic_electricity.md

 - Permanent magnet, with its pole pieces, attracts the diaphragm giving a slight concave shape
 - When a speech carrying current, flows through the coils the magnetic attraction will vary
-- diaphragm move in sympathy with the speech
+- Diaphragm move in sympathy with the speech

 ##### Loud speaker

-- The coil ( and cone ) is mounted so that it will move freely in the strong magnetic field produced by the permanent magnet
+- The coil (and cone) is mounted so that it will move freely in the strong magnetic field produced by the permanent magnet
 - Circular magnet has its **north pole in the centre** and its **south pole round the edge**
 - Current in the speech coil generates a magnetic field that will interact with the fixed magnetic field
 - Coil and the cone will move in sympathy with the speech currents